internetguru/blog/source/_posts/flow-intro.md

 # Maintain a branching model with Flow

 Software development is a continuous process.
 Maintaining a branching model can be time consuming.
 That's where Flow comes into play.
-It's a command-line developer tool that automates tasks of maintaining and advancing a project on common git branching models.
+It's a command-line developer tool that automates tasks of maintaining and advancing a project on common Git branching models.

 Flow reduces human errors and streamlines the workflow.
 It enables you to focus on the development instead of technicalities.
 Flow offers a wide range of features that have resulted from being used on projects of various sizes over years.